Osalumense/portfolio/README.md

 - Run ```npm install``` to install the dependencies
 - Run ```npm start``` to serve the app on your local machine.

-Feel free to make edits and customize
+Feel free to make edits and customize as you wish
 .
 Don't forget to give the repo a star if you like it.